Sunday, March 03, 2013

 Before you leave put everything in writing and sign it.
 In the event of an emergency your pet's caregiver will be happy to have the info in one spot for easy access.

-Details should include : feeding and medication instructions, veterinary clinic details (name,phone number address), animal control shelter info, your pet's license or microchip number, microchip company info, and your contact info while away.
+Details should include : feeding and medication instructions, veterinary clinic details (name,phone number and address), animal control shelter info, your pet's license or microchip number, microchip company info, and your contact info while away.

 Sunday, February 24, 2013